monsterkodi/ko/README.md

 - loads large files
 - keyboard centric
     - nothing you can do with the mouse only
-    - includes lots of fancy shortcuts
+    - includes many shortcuts and advanced editing features

 **commandline**
 - a single, non-intrusive input field to ...
     - navigate the file system and open files quickly
     - find in text and search in files
-    - input terminal-, coffee-script- and macro-commands
+    - input terminal-, script- and macro-commands
     - goto lines or class/method/function-definitions

 **terminal**